remark plugin to generate a list of contributors.

 MIT

-👉 Note: These contributors are inferred from this project’s package.json.
+👉 Note: These contributors are inferred from the package.json in this project.
 Running this example in a different package will yield different results.

 API